 In observational non-randomized settings such as non-interventional trials and registries, patients are channeled into therapies as a consequence of their baseline profile and through bedside discussions between the physician and the patient/patient caregivers.
 As a consequence there are selection biases associated with the chosen therapies or treatments.
 Despite this there is a strong interest in such data as they represent data in conventional community clinics as opposed to randomized trials, which, through a large number of inclusion criteria and through the use of academic clinical settings may not readily support the extension of the inferences drawn, to the typical patient.
+Further, in open label randomized contexts both patients and physicians know the intervention and are acutely aware that one therapy is being tested against another.
+Subjective biases about relative merit will likely influence results.
+In non-interventional studies, registries, chart reviews and EMR, both retrospective and prospective, there is usually no awareness of what groups might eventually be compared.
+With adequate adjustments for differences on baseline profiles between groups these data sources can provide inferences which are just as reliable if not better.

 This note will look at some issues encountered in reporting difference between treatment groups in observational contexts.
 Two features of interest in such analyses of differences between groups are adjustments for covariates and concerns with reporting unplanned multiple p-values.
 The covariate adjustment method attempts to remove the effect of selection biases when evaluating group differences.